Blog

 Thursday

 10am – Another slow morning, focusing on self-care and university work.
-I try to stretch, meditate, and go through emails.
+I try to stretch, meditate, and go through emails and my calendar.

 12pm – 5pm – Today, I focus on securing funding for Friends of High.
 Keeping the charity running is tough, so I spend time contacting donors, drafting funding proposals, and networking with local businesses for support.

-6pm – 9pm – Another youth work session with Sheffield City Council.
-Tonight’s group is in a more affluent part of Sheffield, but I’ve worked in diverse areas, and I enjoy getting to know the young people in different communities.
+6pm – 9pm – Another youth work session with my my main placement at Sheffield City Council.
+I work in a more affluent part of Sheffield, in the South West with a small team of youth workers, after recognising that there has been a limited youth work provision for over four decades, I'm now trying to bring this back as youth work should be universal for all young people.
+I’ve worked in diverse areas, and I enjoy getting to know the young people in different communities who have a plethora of experiences and strengths.

 Friday